 - Successfully lobbying the Loveland City Council to commit to 100% non-carbon electricity by 2030 in December 2018.

 For a more detailed history of our efforts, see the post “Milestones on the Path to the PRPA’s Commitment to 100% Non-Carbon Electricity by 2030.”

-The following five spokespeople are authorized to speak on our behalf:
+The following three spokespeople are authorized to speak on our behalf:

 Kevin Cross, Fort Collins Sustainability Group